antononcube/Raku-LLM-Functions/docs/Workflows-with-LLM-functions_woven.md

 - **Making (embedded) Mermaid diagrams**
   ...
 Straightforward application of LLM abilities and literate programming tools.
 - **Named entity recognition**
   ...
-How obtain music album names and release dates and tabulate or plot them.
+How to obtain music album names and release dates and tabulate or plot them.
 - **Statistics of output data types**
   ...
 Illustration why programmers need streamlining solutions for LLMs.
 - **Other workflows**
   ...
 Outline of other workflows using LLM chat objects.
 (Also provided by "LLM::Functions".)

 **Remark:** Most of the sections have a sub-section titled "Exercise questions".
 The reader is the secondary target audience for those.
-The primary target are LLMs to respond them.
+The primary target are LLMs to respond to them.
 (Another article is going to discuss the staging and evaluating of those LLM answers.)

 ### Packages and LLM access